Donders-Institute/meg-hackathon/2020-07-06-earth-moving-statfun/README.md

 # Statistical testing of EEG topographies

-Yang, Philip and Robert had a look at the statistical analysis of Yang, who has question whether the spatial topopgraphy of the power in alpha is different from that in beta.
+Yang, Philip and Robert had a look at the statistical analysis of Yang, who has question whether the spatial topopgraphy of the source-reconstructed EEG power in alpha is different from that in beta.
 She had already identified the [Earth mover's distance](https://en.wikipedia.org/wiki/Earth_mover%27s_distance) or EMD as statistic of interest.

 Under the null-hypothesis the EMD between the alpha and beta distributions would not be different for the observed assignment of the data over the two frequencies, compared to the randomization distribution of the EMD.
 The EMD can be used to quantify how different the distributions are, so we compute the randomization distribution of the EMD.